 The name Financial Panther comes from an episode of the Simpsons, where Homer mishears the words “financial planner” for the words “financial panther.”
 I’ve always chuckled at this joke.
 You can see a clip from that episode below:

-Whenever I need a definition, I look to the good folks over at Urban Dictionary.
+Whenever I need a definition for a weird word, I look over to the good folks at Urban Dictionary.
 They define a Financial Panther as: